Linaro/linaro-astro/src/content/pages/connect-cfp.md

             - Training - 60 minutes
             - Demo presentation at Demo Friday*
       - component: text
-        style: text-sm mx-auto w-2/5 mt-16 text-center
+        style: text-sm mx-auto w-2/5 mt-16
         text_content: |
           *Demo Friday is a Linaro Connect staple where attendees get to see a wide range of innovative Arm-based demos over lunch on the last day of the event.
 To submit your demo, select “Demo” in the “Session Type” section.
 Demos are allocated a table of size 1.8m wide by 0.5m deep.
 Please fill in this form to request equipment such as monitors.
   - row: container_row
     animation: none
     no_border: true